 It is vital that individual traders and brokers check that their goods can be exported or traded to a particular destination, as missing or incorrect licences can lead to delays, seizures, fines, penalties, and even imprisonment.

 Exporters and traders, particularly those who work in controlled sectors, eg defence manufacturing, must keep up to date with legislation, which is subject to change.
-You are advised to subscribe to the update notices issued by the relevant Government department including Export Control Organisation, Import Licensing Branch or HM Treasury.
+You are advised to subscribe to the update notices issued by the relevant Government department including Export Control Joint Unit, Import Licensing Branch or HM Treasury.

 If you or your business are impacted by sanctions you should seek your own legal advice.